 PUBLICIZE THE EVENT

-Once the committee agrees that you are approved to move forward with your final defense, you will work with your academic advisor to schedule the time, location, and public posting of the defense.
-Please note, your supervisory committee must approve the final defense arrangements before the announcement is publicized.
-In addition, it is your responsibility to submit an acceptable thesis draft to your committee chair no later than three weeks before your final defense.
-All other committee members must receive a copy of your thesis draft at least two weeks before the defense date.
+Before you can schedule your final defense, you must submit your final draft and PowerPoint slides to your entire committee.
+Once the committee agrees that you are approved to move forward with scheduling your final defense, you will work with your academic advisor to schedule the time, location, and public posting of the defense.
+Your supervisory committee must sign the defense date approval form before the defense announcement will be distributed.
+Please note, your supervisory committee must approve the final defense arrangements and have both your final draft and PowerPoint slides on hand before the announcement is publicized.

 Common misconceptions of defense requirements include, printing of a student’s manuscript for their committee members; and/or serving of light refreshments.
 These are not requirements set by the Division of Public Health or the Graduate School and, thus, are not required during the final defense.

 - RESEARCH PROPOSAL: The research proposal must be submitted to the supervisory committee for approval in order to proceed with the student’s research.
-The research proposal then must be returned to the academic advisor as soon as the research proposal is approved, or no later than the last day of classes during the semester the student starts their thesis/project.
+The research proposal then must be returned to the academic advisor as soon as the research proposal is approved, or no later than the student’s defense date.

 - COMMITTEE RESEARCH PROPOSAL APPROVAL FORM: After the supervisory committees support is given to the student’s research proposal, the approval form must be returned to the academic advisor.
-The last day to submit the form is the last day of classes during the semester the student starts their thesis/project.
+The official last day to submit the form is the student’s defense date.

 - IRB RESEARCH PROPOSAL FORM: Depending on a student’s project, IRB approval may be required.
 Please note, if IRB approval is not needed, the completion of the IRB form is still required.
-This form must be submitted to the academic advisor after the IRB approval is granted (or not needed), but no later than the day the final defense is scheduled.
+This form must be submitted to the academic advisor after the IRB approval is granted (or not needed), but no later than the student’s defense date.

 - REPORT OF FINAL EXAMINATION FORM: Once a student has passed, the supervisory committee will sign off on this form.
 Please return this form to the academic advisor as soon as it is complete or no later than the last day of finals week during the semester the student plans to defend.

-- FINAL WRITTEN RESEARCH PAPER: Two weeks after the student defends their project the research paper is due.
-A printed copy or emailed PDF must be submitted to the students supervisory committee and academic advisor after all edits are made.
+- FINAL WRITTEN RESEARCH PAPER: The research paper is due two weeks after the student’s final defense date or no later than the last day of finals week.
+A printed copy or emailed PDF must be submitted to the student’s supervisory committee and academic advisor after all edits are made.
 Failure to submit the final paper will delay graduation.